clrg/FootballWizard/README.txt

    http://sourceforge.net/projects/vexi

 You also need to have the official Java installed, version 1.4 or higher.
-For more detail go to the Sun Java website:
+For downloads or details go to the Sun Java website:

    http://java.sun.com/